camunda/camunda-docs/docs/components/modeler/desktop-modeler/element-templates/defining-templates.md

 #### Groups

-As of Camunda Modeler `v5.0.0,` it is possible to define `groups` and order custom fields together.
+You may define `groups` to organize custom fields into:

 ```json
 {